DojunPark/DojunPark/README.md

 ## Hi there! 😊

-I'm Dojun! 👋 As an MSc student at the [University of Stuttgart](https://www.ims.uni-stuttgart.de/en/), I'm currently immersing myself in the world of Computational Linguistics.
+I'm Dojun! 👋 As an MSc candidate at the [University of Stuttgart](https://www.ims.uni-stuttgart.de/en/), I'm currently immersing myself in the world of Computational Linguistics.
 If you're intrigued by the intersection of language and technology, you might just find my journey through Natural Language Processing interesting.
 Take a peek at my [CV](https://dojunpark.github.io/) and let's connect! 🤝

 <a href="https://www.linkedin.com/in/dojun-park-772b0319b/"><img align="left" alt="Dojun's LinkedIn" width="22px" src="https://upload.wikimedia.org/wikipedia/commons/c/ca/LinkedIn_logo_initials.png" /></a>
 <a href="https://scholar.google.com/citations?user=K1THT-YAAAAJ&hl=en">